greenboxal/doggohub/doc/user/project/koding.md

 ![Set Up Koding](img/koding_set-up-ide.png)

-Once you click this will open a New File page on GitLab with auto-generated `.koding.yml` content based on your server and repository configuration.
+Once you click this will open a New File page on DoggoHub with auto-generated `.koding.yml` content based on your server and repository configuration.

 ![Commit .koding.yml](img/koding_commit-koding.yml.png)